web-platform-tests/wpt/docs/appendix/intro-video-transcript.md

 > These documents define how the browsers are supposed to behave.

-**A recording of a browser visiting https://platform.html5.org/**
+**A screen recording of a web browser**

+`https://platform.html5.org` is entered into the location bar, and the browser loads the page.

 > That includes everything from how text is rendered to how augmented reality
 > apps are built.
-Specifying it all takes a huge amount of work!
+Specifying it all takes a lot of work!

 The browser clicks through to the Fetch standard and begins scrolling.